Keith Blakemore-Noble – The Overachiever’s Coach

 Anyone who claims to possess a universal template is oversimplifying human complexity.

 People differ in temperament, history, values, and definitions of fulfilment.
 What works for one may not work for another.
-For that reason, my work is deliberately bespoke.
+For that reason, my work is completely bespoke.

 I combine structured analysis, behavioural insight, metaphor, and deep pattern work to help individuals shift the internal architecture that governs their results.
 My background in systems design, combined with advanced training in NLP, hypnosis, coaching, and speaking, allows me to approach mindset change with both precision and flexibility.